Vehicle Registration

 Driver’s License

-Drivers are required to obtain a driver’s license from their state of residence.
+Drivers must obtain a driver’s license from their state of residence.
 Each state policies and requirements vary but all states recognize each other’s licenses for non-resident age requirements.
 You can use the driver’s license issued in your state to drive anywhere in the US and Canada.

 License Plates